mmdems/rs_255_239/README.md

 # RS (255, 239)
 Decoder for Reed-Solomon (255, 239) codes

+# Summary
-Decoder was implemented in accordance with ITU-T G.975 recommendations.
+Decoder was implemented in fully accordance with ITU-T G.975 recommendations.
 Input is 64-bit, output is 64-bit also.

-Syndrome calculator operates with 8 code word per cycle Berlekamp-Massey algorithm was implemented via folding technique.
+Decoder operates with OTN frames described in ITU-T G.975

+# Modules
+All is standard except the Berlekamp-Massey module (kes.vhd).
+It was implemented via using folding technique, also known as RiBM/SiBM algorithms, you can find it at IEEE library